SRI-CSL/radler/doc/radler_language.rst

-Considering that path1.radl is in "/tmp/pathexample", the working directory inside the region ``n`` is "/tmp/pathexample/nodes/example" and the file refered by "n.cpp" is "/tmp/pathexample/nodes/example/src/n.cpp"
+Considering that path1.radl is in "/tmp/pathexample", the working directory inside the region ``n`` is "/tmp/pathexample/nodes/example" and the file referred by "n.cpp" is "/tmp/pathexample/nodes/example/src/n.cpp"

 ::